ibm-cloud-architecture/refarch-eda/deployments/kafka/README.md

 * Using Kafka on development environment, mostly developer workstation
 * Using IBM Cloud private for production

+We are defining two types of manifests, one set for development environment and one for production.
+The manifests and scripts are under each deployment folders.

 ## Development
 For kafka the manifests are in this project under the `deployments/kafka/dev` folder.
 We are using the google image: `gcr.io/google_samples/k8skafka:v1`.